How to Export DataGridView to Excel File in VB.NET: A Practical Example Using IronXL

 End Try

-This enhanced version applies professional formatting to the exported Excel file.
+End SubThis enhanced version applies professional formatting to the exported Excel file.
 Headers receive bold text with a blue background and white font color, creating a clear visual distinction.
 The code implements alternating row colors using a simple modulo operation, improving readability for large datasets.
+You can further customize the appearance with background patterns and colors or apply conditional formatting based on cell values.

-What Additional Export Options does IronXL Provide?
+What Additional Export Options Does IronXL Provide?

 ' Add formulas to calculate totals